kevinfiol/kevinfiol.github.io/resume/resume.md

 ### Experience

 * **New York State Education Department** • *Information Technology Specialist II* • __03/2017 to Present__
-    \> Recreated search application providing information on all New York State Educational Institutions.
+    \> Rewrote legacy search application that provides information on all New York State Educational Institutions.
-    \> Built a RESTful web service API with PHP7 in conjunction with a JavaScript view library to create a single-page user interface.
+    \> Built RESTful web service API with PHP7 in conjunction with JavaScript to create a single-page user interface.
     \> Wrote a PHP fuzzy-search library and employed Redis for result-caching to optimize search results.

 * **Cendyn** • *Software Developer* • __09/2016 to 02/2017__